jmervine/node-hello-framework/README.md

 Here's a list of frameworks that were omitted for various reason.
 This could also be considered an extension of the TODO list.

+### [Bone.io][boneio]

+Bone.io is a lightweight framework for building high performance Realtime Single Page HTML5 Apps.

+**Bone.io has been omitted at this time, as I found it's documentation to be so unclear, that I after about an hour, I gave up on getting a simple example working.**

+### [Derby][derby]

+MVC framework making it easy to write realtime, collaborative applications that run in both Node.js and browsers.

+**Derby has been omitted at this time, as a pure npm install is either unsupported, as it requires [Redis] and/or [MongoDB].**

 ### [Meteor][meteor]

 Meteor is an open-source platform for building top-quality web apps in a fraction of the time, whether you're an expert developer or just getting started.

 **Meteor has been omitted at this time, as a pure npm install is either unsupported or broken.**

-### [Derby][derby]

-MVC framework making it easy to write realtime, collaborative applications that run in both Node.js and browsers.

-**Derby has been omitted at this time, as a pure npm install is either unsupported, as it requires [Redis] and/or [MongoDB].**

 ### [Opa][opa]